 The Company enters into non-cancelable operating leases for its corporate offices, retail branches and other facilities.
-These leases have remaining terms ranging from less than one to 13 years, and the weighted-average remaining lease term for these leases is 9.1 years.
+These leases have remaining terms ranging from less than one to 12 years, and the weighted-average remaining lease term for these leases is 8.8 years.
 Most leases include one or more options to renew, with renewal terms that can extend the lease term up to 10 years.
 Only those renewal terms that the Company is reasonably certain of exercising are included in the calculation of the lease liability.
-Leases that have not yet commenced at March 31, 2019 will have an immaterial impact on the Company's right-of-use assets and lease liabilities.
-Certain lease agreements include rental payments based on power usage, and certain others include rental payments adjusted periodically for inflation or costs incurred by the lessor.
+Leases that have not yet commenced at June 30, 2019 will have an immaterial impact on the Company's right-of-use assets and lease liabilities.
+Certain lease agreements include rental payments adjusted periodically for inflation or costs incurred by the lessor.
 None of the Company's current lease agreements contain material residual value guarantees or material restrictive covenants.